 3. Group Plan RESP (to avoid)

-Also known as a scholarship or ‘pooled’ plan (due to the fact that it ‘pools’ the contributions of many investors), this is the plan where caution should be exercised.
-Usually, you will be asked to commit to making regular payments into the plan over a certain period of time.
+Also known as a scholarship or ‘pooled’ plan (because it ‘pools’ the contributions of many investors), this is the plan where caution should be exercised.
+Usually, you will be asked to commit to making regular payments into the plan over a certain period.
 Fees may apply if you stop these regular payments.
 In a CBC story, a mother of two who requested to transfer her money to another institution was told she would lose two-thirds of it.
 She was unaware of these costs and blamed their lack of transparency when she signed up as a new mom in a vulnerable position.

 Pros: